Instructions for

 4. The client app then calls WebAuthn APIs in the browser and passes the challenge to the authenticator for validation.

-5. The challenge and other data are validated and the laptop's biometrics authenticator prompts the user for a fingerprint.
+5. The challenge and other data are validated, and the computer's biometrics authenticator prompts the user for a fingerprint.

 6. After the fingerprint is validated, the challenge is decrypted using a private key, repackaged with additional information, and re-encrypted using a private key.